 There are different ways of gaining access to the wineries of Burgundy, from the no expense spared, to the no expense incurred.
-However it is worth bearing in mind, that in the absence of an introduction from an importer, or a friend of the winemaker, you are never going to get a tasting in the best known wineries, so forget about Romanee Conti, Rousseau, Roumier et al.
+However it is worth bearing in mind, that in the absence of an introduction from an importer, or a friend of the winemaker, you will not be able to taste at the best known wineries, Romanee Conti, Rousseau, Roumier et al.

-Also, some times of the year are easier than others.
-In the summer months, the winemakers are busy in the vineyards, and in August, many are on holiday, or preparing for the harvest.
-In September they are harvesting, and after that, they are making wine until the end of October.
-Getting access during these months is difficult.
-At our vaulted cellars in Gevrey Chambertin, we offer a range of mainly organic wines, from small independent producers.
+We are usually able to arrange access to some of the Domaines whose wines we purchase, and at our vaulted cellars in Gevrey Chambertin, we offer a range of mainly organic wines, from small independent producers.
 Tastings are open to all by arrangement, last about an hour, and the charge is 35e per person.
-This is a good way to find out about Burgundy, and taste wine from some of its better producers.
+This is a good way to find out about Burgundy, learn the words of La Marseillaise, and taste wine from some of its better producers (but not Romanee-Conti, Rousseau or Roumier!)

 Offer reasonably priced half day and full day tours as part of a group.

 Wherever you are staying, you should be able to obtain advice on local wineries to visit.
 Weather permitting, getting there by bike is fun, and most of the roads in Burgundy are relatively quiet and safe, even in the busy months.
-Helmets are not compulsory, but spitting during the tasting is definitely recommended for a safe ride home.
+Helmets are not compulsory, but spitting during the tasting is definitely recommended for a safe ride home!
 If you have an enjoyable tasting, then the estate will expect you to show some appreciation by purchasing a bottle or two.
-So think about a rucksack or saddlebag for the bike.

-You get a half or full day tour with a knowledgeable guide, who can tell you about the history of wine making in Burgundy, the vineyards and the work that takes place in them, and also the wine making process.
-Guides who we have successfully worked with include.
-Prices from 250€
+With a wine guide, you get a half or full day tour with a knowledgeable guide, who can tell you about the history of wine making in Burgundy, the vineyards and the work that takes place in them, and also the wine making process.
+Contact information for some of the guides who have successfully looked after our clients are below.
+Prices from 250€ for half a day.

 Stephanie Mancusot http://www.burgundywinetours.fr/index.html